fallahn/svs/readme.md

 Data packets broadcast by Super Video Golf (details below):

  - Player info: Sent from game lobby and when connecting mid-round
+ - Client Disconnect: Sent when remote clients have disconnected from the game or lobby
  - Score Updates <NA>
  - Hole data (number, par, pin and tee position) <NA>
  - Game Info (course name, hole count, rules in use) <NA>